delabassee/java-lab/lab6-textblock.md

 In this exercise, you have used Text Blocks, a standard Java 15 feature, to easily embed HTML into Java code.

-Simply put, Text Blocks enable developers to easily embed string literals spanning multiple lines into Java source code while preserving the original formatting but also the Java code readability.
+Simply put, Text Blocks enable developers to easily embed string literals spanning multiple lines into Java source code while preserving the original formatting but also Java code readability.
 Text blocks are handy to deal with structured languages (ex.
-HTML, JSON, XML, etc.) without having to worry about escaping special characters (ex. new line, double quote) nor altering the original formatting.
-Finaly, the power of the [String API](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/String.html) remains at our disposal with Text Blocks.
+XML, JSON, etc.) without having to worry about escaping special characters (ex. new line, double quotes) nor altering the original formatting.
+Finally, the power of the [String API](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/String.html) remains at our disposal with Text Blocks.

 Check the following resources for more details on Text Blocks.